entrecode/shiro-trie/README.md

 #### check(string)

 Checks if a single permission is allowed.
-No special characters apart from `:` and `*` are allowed.
+No special characters apart from `:`, `,` and `*` are allowed.
+If the permission string contains `,` characters, all variants are tested and the result is only true if all permissions are allowed.
 Returns *Boolean.*

 ```js